My work pictured by AI – Kinkini Bhadra

 In the style of Aubrey Beardsley. ©With Midjourney – AI & NCCR Evolving Language.

 The first word that came to mind when seeing the AI-generated picture?
-Seeing into the mind.
+Brain circuits.

 Explore more illustrations!

-My work pictured by AI – Alejandra Hüsser
+My work pictured by AI – Jamil Zaghir

-In the style of Pop-art. ©With Midjourney – AI & NCCR Evolving Language.
+In a futuristic style. ©With Midjourney – AI & NCCR Evolving Language.

 My work pictured by AI – Elisa Pellegrino